Thrush in women

 How do you get rid of thrush?

-The standard treatment for thrush is pessaries (tablets that are placed high up inside the vagina with an applicator) and soothing cream that kills the yeast.
-The commonest brands are called Canesten and Nystan, and are available on prescription and over the counter.
+The standard treatment is thrush pessaries (tablets that are placed high up inside the vagina with an applicator) and a soothing cream that kills yeast, of which the most common brand is Canestan thrush cream.
+The creams are available on prescription and over the counter.

 Pessaries can get a bit messy…in a ‘drippy’ way, so it’s best to insert one at night — but try and resist wearing a panty liner.